Difference Between K-Cups and Pods

 The history of the single-serve coffee container goes back well before Keurig K-Cup packs were invented.
 In fact, coffee pods (as we know them today) were actually invented first, and others before that.

-While pods were (and are) a great product, it’s success was stiffled from the beginning.
+While pods were (and are) a great product, their success was stifled from the beginning.
 It was hard to find the pods themselves, there weren’t many good pod brewers available, and there was no industry standard size or specification for the pod itself.
 The Philips Senseo and Melitta brewers were the most successful (both in Europe and the US).
 These machines, too, faced the uphill struggle of getting their products into consumers’ hands.
-The coffee choices were very limited and many of the ones that were available were not very good.
+The coffee choices were very limited and many of the available ones were not very good.
 While the Senseo was generally regarded as a good brewer, it had two drawbacks.
 One, the pod holder was a tight fit that almost made it brew under pressure like an espresso machine.
 Two, the finished coffee had a lot of foam… something that didn’t always appeal to American consumers.
 The Senseo/Melitta pods were narrower in diameter (55mm or less), were on the thick side, and were almost hard/tightly packed.

 Coffee pods